digibearapp/icons-cli/README-SVELTE.md

 - `defaultOpacity`: Default opacity for primary color (0-1)
 - `defaultSecondaryColor`: Default secondary color (leave undefined to use same as primary)
 - `defaultSecondaryOpacity`: Default opacity for secondary color (0-1)
+- `defaultStrokeWidth`: Default stroke width for all icons (default : 1.5)

 > **Note**: While explicit colors can be specified, it's generally recommended to use themes and variants or leave colors undefined to inherit the `currentColor` from the parent element.
 This ensures icons naturally match the text color they're displayed with.